qdj0511/Linkis-Doc/en_US/User_Manual/Linkis1.0_User_Manual.md

 # Linkis User Manual

 > Linkis provides a convenient interface for calling JAVA and SCALA.
 It can be used only by introducing the linkis-computation-client module.
 After 1.0, the method of submitting with Label is added.
-The following will be compatible with 0.X and 1.0.
-New way to introduce
+The following will introduce both ways that compatible with 0.X and newly added in 1.0.

 ## 1. Introduce dependent modules
 ```